Mountain Terrain in Sri Lanka

 So, keep on doing what you do so well!
 You may be unnamed, but you can continue to be an effective messenger for Jesus.

-In closing, maybe we could ask ourselves; ‘whose life can I impact’?, ‘whom can I speak up for’?, ‘whom can I recommend for a job’?, ‘whom can I encourage or train in a skill?’ or ‘whom can I share Jesus with?’.
-And, friends in Sri Lanka, after the recent devastating floods, maybe it’s time to ask, ‘whom can I help and encourage so that their shattered lives could be rebuilt’?
+In closing, maybe we could ask ourselves; ‘whose life can I impact’?, ‘who can I speak up for’?, ‘whom can I recommend for a job’?, ‘whom can I encourage or train in a skill?’ or ‘whom can I share Jesus with?’.
+And, friends in Sri Lanka, after the devastating floods, and now a deadly virus, maybe it’s time to ask, ‘whom can I help and encourage so that their shattered lives could be rebuilt’?
 Your influence may well last for generations!!

 May this world and every nation be filled with children of God who will be unnamed, yet effective messengers for Christ !!